 Can You Follow Up on the Report?
-You have the right to follow up on the situation with your local department of social services.
-They may be unable to give you all the details of their report, to protect the child, but they may give you some idea on what is happening.
+You have the right to follow up on the situation with your local Department of Social Services.
+They may be unable to give you all the details of their report, to protect the child, but they may give you some idea of what is happening.

 Will Anyone Know You Reported?
-All information is strictly confidential and communicated only to proper authorities.
+All information is strictly confidential and communicated only to the proper authorities.
 It is important to understand others may need to know a report has been made to help keep the best interests of the child in mind when dealing with this kind of situation.